Getting the Clutter Out of the House

 Here are several possibilities:

-I have actually saved a few things for friends.
 One of the things I worked on this month was the clothing storage in the basement.
 I have three daughters, which means I have bins and bins full of clothes for little girls.
 And bigger girls.
+And baby girls.

 We also gave a few books away to friends we knew would enjoy them.